fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 "What would you say if I leave you my wealth?" interrupted Suhayb.
 "Would you get out of my way?"
 "Yes," they answered.

 Suhayb described the place in his house in Mecca where he had left the money, and they allowed him to go.
-When Suhayb reached Quba, just outside Medina, Muhammad saw him approaching and said, "Your transaction has been fruitful, O Abu Yahya.
+When Suhayb reached Quba, just outside Medina, Muhammad  ﷺ    him approaching and said, "Your transaction has been fruitful, O Abu Yahya.
 Your transaction has been fruitful."
 He repeated this three times.
 Suhayb's face beamed with happiness as he said: "By God, no one has come before me to you, Messenger of God, and only Jibril could have told you about this."

 </details>
 <details>